WHAT'S THE HISTORY OR BACKGROUND FOR ALL THIS MATERIAL?

 Good question.
 When originally given, each lesson of the course was taught over a two-day period together.
-Each day we spent about 5-6 hours going through the material, for a total of 10-12 hours per lesson.
-Eventually, there will be nine lessons.
-So for the full nine lessons, we would estimate that it will take around 90-110 hours to go through the entire course.
+Each day we spent about 5-6 hours going through the material, for a total of 10-12 hours per lesson (we needed plenty of tea breaks and a good long lunch!).
+So for the full ten lessons, we would estimate that it will take around 100-120 hours to go through the entire course.

 The course is not accredited, nor are there any kind of certificates we can award for successful completion of the course at this time.
 We're open to partnership.
 If you represent a seminary and would like to talk about partnering with us, please get in touch.